mrhoggboss/mrhoggboss.github.io/_pages/cv.md

   * Designed and implemented custom simulations in Python to model virus spread on networks, leveraging mathematical understanding and computational techniques, with full version control via Git, resulting in the verification of 3 key theoretical findings and 4 scientific figures.
   * Communicated effectively with researchers from Rice University and South Dakota School of Mines and Technology, resulting in successful collaboration over a 13-hour time difference.
   * Presented at the ECE Section of Gulf-Coast Undergraduate Research Symposium.

+* **Evaluation of SSVEP Stimuli Design for Visual Field Assessment** May 2021 - May 2022
+*Research Intern | Center for Brain-Computing Research, Nanyang Technological University, Singapore*
+  * Performed multidimensional analysis on three stimuli layouts in the context of Steady-State Visual Evoked Potential Visual Field Assessments
+  * Partnered with researchers at Nanyang Technological University
+  * Determined the optimal layout to maximize comfort and minimize test-retest variability
+  * Published on [Cyberworlds 2022](https://ieeexplore.ieee.org/document/9937366) as the first author

+* **Investigation of the Shoelace Method in Higher Dimensions** Feb 2019 - June 2021
+*Independent research | NUS High School, Singapore*
+  * Found a novel alternative proof of the shoelace method
+  * Developed extended shoelace method that works in three dimensions
+  * Overcame difficult subproblems by self-studying and applying graph theory concepts
+  * Won various gold awards in national level competitions in Singapore (SSEF 2021, SMPF 2021)
+  * Published on [The Mathematical Medley Vol. 47](https://sms.math.nus.edu.sg/mathematical-medley/) as the first author

 Work Experiences